rhavyn/norbert/README.md

 ### Configuration parameters

+Both the Scala and Java `ClusterClient`s take three parameters:

-* serviceName - the name of the service that runs on the cluster.
+1. serviceName - the name of the service that runs on the cluster.
 This name will be used as the name of a ZooKeeper ZNode and so should be valid for that use
-* zooKeeperUrls - the connection string passed to ZooKeeper
+2. zooKeeperUrls - the connection string passed to ZooKeeper
-* zooKeeperSessionTimeout - the session timeout passed to ZooKeeper
+3. zooKeeperSessionTimeout - the session timeout passed to ZooKeeper